WHY THERE IS NO SUCH THING AS “ADDICTION” –

 We know that compulsive substance use is a symptom of underlying distress as surely and as confidently as we know that patients exhibiting pain behaviors (for example wincing, grimacing, shifting positions, expressing pleas for relief, restricting movements and activities, etc.) and who explain to us that those behaviors are compulsive and represent their reflexive reactions to the inner experience of perceived pain – truly are experiencing pain and compulsively engaging in the symptomatic behaviors related to that experience, behaviors that seem or are believed to somehow moderate or protect from the pain experience.
 We have no more reason to doubt the reliable, consistent reports of problem substance users about the drivers and underlying sources of their compulsive behaviors than we do individuals experiencing chronic pain.
 We have no need or evidence to concoct unsupported theories about diseased brains, or learning, or genetic causes, to explain the symptomatic pain behaviors – we have no reason to doubt the reliable reports of patients experiencing pain and can relate to their reports through personal experience.
 The same is true for patients describing compulsive substance use.

-Problem substance use is not a disease or medical condition because symptoms are not medical conditions.
+Problem substance use is not a disease or medical condition because behavioral symptoms are not medical conditions, they are behavioral symptoms.
 Treating problem substance use as a condition, rather than symptom, was never more likely to provide benefit than treating the pain associated with dental decay as the identified condition, perhaps with pain medications, rather than as a symptom of an underlying condition requiring entirely different treatment.
-It is not a psychiatric disorder because symptoms are not psychiatric disorders.
+Nor is problem substance use a psychiatric disorder because symptoms are not psychiatric disorders.
 The harms, failures, and worsening public health epidemics driven by “addiction”, “addiction medicine” and other fictions were predictable.

 As a reality check on the fabrications that have driven decades of malfeasant and criminal “treatment” for problem substance use and worsening public health epidemics, we might reasonably ask for evidence of gains from those models in understanding of causes (“etiology”) and progress in treatment of these problems under psychiatric and medical models.